Cartoon image of a man showing his arm where he received a vaccination

 All vaccinators providing immunisation services need to have a minimum of two people present.
 Of these, one must be an authorised or pharmacist vaccinator; the other must be a competent adult who is able to call for emergency support and has a CPR basic life support certificate.

-We recommend you print copies of the PDF below and have these as a resource on your clinic wall and within the anaphylaxis kit.
+We recommend you print copies of the downloadable resource and have these on your clinic wall and within the anaphylaxis kit.

 Download